Fáilte Ireland

-Fáilte Ireland is the operating name of the National Tourism Development Authority of the Republic of Ireland.
-This authority was established under the National Tourism Development Authority Act of 2003 and replaces and builds upon the functions of Bord Fáilte, its predecessor organisation.
+Fáilte Ireland is the operating name of the National Tourism Development Authority of Ireland.
+This authority was established under the National Tourism Development Authority Act of 2003 to replace and build upon the functions of Bord Fáilte, its predecessor organisation.
+The organisation was established to support the development and promotion of tourism within Ireland, and it undertakes tourism marketing, training and research activities.

 Name

 The legal name of the body is the National Tourism Development Authority, according to the National Tourism Development Authority Act 2003 which established it.
 The 2003 act also empowers the body to use the trading name of Fáilte Ireland.
 The word fáilte is Irish for "welcome".
-In official Irish-language texts the form Fáilte Éireann has been used.
+In official Irish language texts the form Fáilte Éireann has been used.